Prologue: Selected Articles

 - The Index to Selected City Streets and Enumeration Districts (National Archives Microfilm Publication M1931, 7 rolls, DP) reproduces a fifty-seven-volume index to selected city streets and enumeration districts.
 The records are arranged by state and thereunder by city.

 - NARA has also purchased microfilmed copies of many city directories for 1929 to 1930 to help researchers locate residences.
 For a complete list of the cities, see 1930 City Directories Available at NARA.
 The directories are available at the National Archives Building in Washington, D.C., and in the regional archives.

-Microfilmed copies of the census schedules and Soundex indexes are available for sale.
+Microfilmed copies of the census schedules and Soundex indexes are available at National Archives research rooms and are also for sale.

 Census microfilm and the 1930 Federal Population Census catalog may be purchased from NARA.
 Black-and-white microfilm sells for $34 a roll ($39 to foreign addresses), and color microfilm (Enumeration District Maps, M1930) sells for $51 a roll ($56 to foreign addresses).
 The catalog sells for $3.50.
 Credit card orders are accepted at 1-866-272-6272.
 Orders may also be mailed: